-Two oral 90-day studies on DMTC indicate that the main target organ is the nervous system.
-Deaths and severe neurological signs occurred from 75 ppm (5.2/6.7 mg/kg) in Elf Atochem 1996 and at 200 ppm (16.81/17.31 mg/kg) in Rohm and Haas 1999.
-Besides, neuropathological lesions were observed from the lowest dose of 25 ppm (1.6/2.2 mg/kg) in Elf Atochem 1996, so a classification is proposed.
+Two oral 90-day studies on DMTC indicate that the main target organ is the nervous system with deaths and severe neurological signs occurring from 75 ppm (5.2/6.7 mg/kg) and neuropathological lesions from 25 ppm (1.6/2.2 mg/kg).
+A classification for repeated toxicity is therefore proposed.

-Studies of Nodal show that DMTC is toxic for the prenatal development of the fetus.
-Severe maternal toxicity occurred at the high dose (vaginal bleeding, tremors, convulsions, ataxia and others clinical signs of toxicity).
+Studies of Noda show that DMTC is toxic for the prenatal development of the fetus.
+Severe maternal toxicity occurred at the high dose (deaths, severe thymus atrophy, vaginal bleeding, tremors, convulsions, ataxia and others clinical signs of toxicity).
 Fetotoxic responses observed at the high dose included total litter resorptions, cleft palate, and significantly decreased fetal body weight.